 Aperture is probably the most difficult pillar to learn among three – ISO, shutter speed, and aperture – in digital photography.
 I previously discussed ISO and shutter speed.
 Now I am going to discuss the aperture in simple language.

 What is Aperture in Photography?

 In short, the opening in a lens through which light passes to enter the camera body is known as aperture.

 Aperture is basically the hole in camera lense from where light enters into the camera body.
-Camera aperture can be changed to control the amount of light camera sensor gets.
+Camera aperture can be changed to control the amount of light the camera sensor gets.

 How Aperture Affects Exposure?